-Four years later the world would tragically lose Winehouse, but her music – covers and originals alike – hasn’t diminished in the slightest.
+Five years later the world would tragically lose Winehouse, but her music – covers and originals alike – hasn’t diminished in the slightest.
 A potent reminder of one of the world’s great voices, cut short with so much left to give.

 11. Forever Dolphin Love – King Krule

 Connan Mockasin’s Forever Dolphin Love is already an extremely strange and difficult song to cover.
 However, when Archy Marshall of King Krule put his signature wails, grunts, and jazz flair on it you have a near flawless cover on your hands.

 While extremely current and perhaps a divisive choice, this immaculate one off cover is what good music is all about earning it a spot on this list.
 Plus we’ve all gotta get our heads out of the ’70s every now and then.

 12. A Case Of You – James Blake